How to Avoid Bankruptcy

 The prospect of losing everything you own is the single biggest consequence to consider.
 In addition, bankruptcy will impact your eligibility for loans, credit cards and general financial services for some time.

 Following the discharge of your bankruptcy after 12 months, it will still feature on your credit history for the next six years.
 During this time, you may find it particularly difficult to qualify for everyday financial products with major lenders.
 Some specialist lenders consider applicants with a history of bankruptcy, though the same cannot be said for the average High Street bank.

 It is also possible that your job may be at risk if you work in the financial, legal or many other industries.
 If you own and run your own business, it could be sold off in its entirety to recover your debts.

 All of the above should be taken into account and considered carefully, before giving serious thought to declaring bankruptcy.

 Bankruptcy is a last resort option that should be avoided at all costs.
-Even in instances when debt becomes problematic, there are avenues to explore for preventing bankruptcy becoming necessary.
+Even in instances when debt becomes problematic, there are avenues to explore for preventing bankruptcy .

 Examples of which include the following:

-Rather than waiting for things to hit a crisis point, it is far better to come clean and discuss your issues with your creditors.
+Rather than waiting for things to hit a crisis point, it is far better to contact and discuss your issues with your creditors.
 Bankruptcy could result in serious losses on their part should your debts be written off entirely without recovery.
-It is therefore in their best interests to help devise a mutually amicable plan that benefits both parties.
+It is therefore in their best interests to help devise a mutually viable plan that benefits both parties.

 Some debts should always take priority over others, such as mortgage payments, monthly rent payments, council tax payments and utility bills.
 This is because the consequences of non-payment can be far more serious than defaulting on a mobile phone debt, for example.